 This is why I use the phrase, “Gospel of Love,” so often.
 I believe at the core of my being that God sent Jesus to make a way for our relationship with God to be restored – a new and living way.
 God did this because God loves us; Jesus is the personification of God’s love for us.
 Jesus said that love is the antidote to fear.
 Jesus pointed out that the most compelling evidence of our commitment to follow him is our love for one-another.
 Love, Jesus argued time and again, trumps law – every single time.

-LOVE ENDURES: Paul wrote that the greatest and most enduring truth – even beyond faith and hope – is love.
-The gospel is the good news, and – according to the disciple John’s telling of the Jesus story – the good news is that God loves us so much that he sent his only son, so that we don’t have to be separated from our Creator any more.
+Paul wrote that the greatest and most enduring truth – even beyond faith and hope – is love.
+The gospel is the good news, and – according to the disciple John’s telling of the Jesus story – the good news is that God loves us so much that he sent his only son, so that we do not have to be separated from our Creator any more.
 Fact is, God didn’t send Jesus to condemn anyone, but so we could all receive, and live into, God’s saving mercy, and grace, and promise (John 3:16-17).